 Troy Riddle, Albany Law School's Assistant Dean for Diversity and Inclusion, has been selected as the inaugural recipient of the National Association of Law Student Affairs Professionals' Diversity, Equity and Inclusion Award.

-NALSAP's Diversity, Equity and Inclusion Award recognizes a member who is actively engaged in promoting equity, diversity, and inclusivity in their school community; demonstrates an awareness of unconscious bias and the importance of cultural competency; demonstrates a commitment to identify and eliminate unfair bias, stereotypes, and barriers to academic and professional success; and implements diversity-related programing to ensure that students graduate with the knowledge and skills necessary for a diverse society.
+NALSAP's Diversity, Equity and Inclusion Award recognizes a member who is actively engaged in promoting equity, diversity, and inclusivity in their school community; demonstrates an awareness of unconscious bias and the importance of cultural competency; demonstrates a commitment to identify and eliminate unfair bias, stereotypes, and barriers to academic and professional success; and implements diversity-related programming to ensure that students graduate with the knowledge and skills necessary for a diverse society.

 Dean Riddle accepted the award at the 2019 NALSAP Conference on June 13.